mateuszjurewicz/procat/README.md

 Each notebook starts with configuration information, which you can adjust.

+### Usage

+You must have the proper version of python installed (3.6.5).
+Then, create a virtual environment:

+`python3 -m venv /path/to/new/virtual/environment`

+Once the virtual environment has been installed, activate it (this may differ depending on your operating system):

+`source <ven_pathv>/bin/activate`

+Then, from within the environemnt, install all requirements from the provided file via:

+`(venv) python3 -m pip install -r requirements.txt`

+Finally, activate jupyter via the followind terminal command:

+`jupyter notebook`

+or:

+`jupyter lab`

+depending on your preferred user interface.

+This should start a jupyter process, allowing you to visit `localhost:8888` and run the provided notebooks.

 ### License

 This content is made available under the CC BY-NC-SA license.